Built by Family. Backed by Science™ with microbiome-friendly protein and pure protein supplements for scientifically-backed nutrition.

 DOWNLOAD THE FULL SCIENTIFIC PDF WITH REFERENCES BELOW

 When you eat protein, your digestive system breaks it into amino acids.
-Leucine signals a molecular pathway known as mTORC1, which tells your muscles, “time to grow.”
-Once enough leucine enters your bloodstream, it crosses a threshold, the point at which muscle-protein synthesis (MPS) is fully activated.
+Leucine signals a molecular pathway known as mTORC1, which tells your muscles, "time to grow."
+Once enough leucine enters your bloodstream, it crosses a threshold, the point at which muscle-protein synthesis (MPS) reaches its peak response for that meal.

-The takeaway: It’s not about eating more protein at once.
+The takeaway: it's not about eating more protein at once.
 It's about hitting your threshold at each meal, several times a day.
-Each time you reach this threshold-hitting meal is a new opportunity to turn the muscle-building “switch” back on.
+Each threshold-hitting meal is a new opportunity to turn the muscle-building "switch" back on.

-Studies using gold-standard tracer methods show that once the leucine threshold is met, MPS plateaus.
-For example, 40 g of whey protein doesn’t build more muscle than 20 g in young adults at rest.
-Beyond the threshold, the extra amino acids are diverted to non-muscle uses or oxidized for energy.
+Studies using gold-standard tracer methods show that once the leucine threshold is met, the acute MPS response plateaus.
+For example, 40 g of whey protein doesn't raise that response any further than 20 g does in young adults at rest.
+These are short, few-hour tracer measurements, not direct proof about muscle built over months, but they do show that protein beyond a single meal's threshold isn't wasted: the surplus amino acids support other tissues in the body (immune proteins, gut lining, plasma proteins) or are oxidized for energy.

 The real advantage comes from hitting the threshold at several meals per day, not from overloading one.
-This rhythm of repeated MPS stimulation drives muscle maintenance, metabolic balance, and healthy aging.
+This rhythm of repeated MPS stimulation supports muscle maintenance and metabolic health over time.

-Resistance training dramatically extends your anabolic window — up to 24 hours of enhanced sensitivity.
-Eating a threshold-hitting protein meal after training amplifies the muscle-building response.
-For older adults especially, combining strength work with proper protein distribution is the single most powerful strategy to counter sarcopenia.
+Resistance training extends your anabolic window, in young men performing exercise to failure, studies show enhanced amino-acid sensitivity for up to 24 hours afterward.
+Eating a threshold-hitting protein meal within that window amplifies the muscle-building response.
+For older adults especially, combining strength work with proper protein distribution is one of the most well-supported strategies to counter sarcopenia.

-Each meal is an independent opportunity to trigger MPS — three strong meals beat one massive one every time.
+Each meal is an independent opportunity to trigger MPS — three moderate meals beat one massive one every time.

 Leucine is the spark that ignites muscle growth, but you need the right dose at the right time.
-Don’t spread protein thinly.
-Don’t rely on one big dinner.
-Rather, eat a balanced, leucine-rich meals throughout the day and pair them with regular resistance exercise.
+Don't spread protein thinly.
+Don't rely on one big dinner.
+Instead, eat balanced, leucine-rich meals throughout the day and pair them with regular resistance exercise.
+That's how you support muscle, strength, and metabolic health as you age.

 © 2025 TLC NeuroMicrobiome Labs Inc. • Product of Canada